 3) Learn your own learning style

 As everyone already knows, everyone learns differently.
 When I first started taking classes that required hours of reading and note-taking outside of class, I was overwhelmed.
 Where do I start?
 How am I supposed to read 40 pages a night and understand every word?
 The trick is to learn what works best for you.
-Science for me has always been a tough subject for me, the sheer amount of vocabulary terms freaked me out when I took Biology Sophomore year.
+Science for me has always been a tough subject, the sheer amount of vocabulary terms freaked me out when I took Biology Sophomore year.
 I learned that I had to take the time every night to write out the vocabulary terms and definitions at least three times to lock it in my mind.
 Currently, I am taking AP European History, a class that requires you to read 40 pages of a giant textbook every 3 days.
 I’m a pretty slow reader, so I have learned to watch videos to fully understand the material.
 Learning tricks on how to understand how you learn is key to saving time and fully learning the material.

 4) Drama is on the decline